 ECo Impact awards provide seed funding up to $25,000 to faculty across Georgetown’s schools and campuses for projects that involve environmental and/or sustainability themes.
 Funding is designed to seed research projects and grant proposals that jumpstart new collaborations and interdisciplinary research inquiries.
 The aim of these awards is to transform ideas into actionable projects and to help make Georgetown and its scholarship greener and more vibrant.
-The Spring 2023 proposal deadline is 11:59 pm on Monday, April 10th.
+Application details for Spring 2024 will be announced in Fall 2023.

 We want a concise overview of your idea.
 Proposals may not exceed two (2) pages and must include the following information:

 1. Proposal title, proposal collaborator(s), key personnel, and partners

 Proposals must be led and submitted by a Georgetown University faculty or staff member or by a team of Georgetown University faculty and/or staff members.
 In addition to providing the full contact information for each collaborator, the proposal should identify other key personnel and partners.
 External partners and Georgetown student organizations can be identified as collaborators.
 The proposal must include brief letters of support from every collaborator, key personnel, and partner identified.